To establish your relationship to a relative who wishes to immigrate to the United States.

 Rejection of I-130

-The Form I-130 will be rejected and returned to you for the following reasons:
+The Form I-130 will be rejected and returned to the USC petitioner or attorney of record (if applicable)

-- United States citizen petitioner did not sign Part 6 – 6a
+- USC petitioner failed to sign and date Part 6 – Item 6a

 - Incorrect form of payment